 Keir Gilchrist (Daniel Austin), Stella Maeve (Abby Fellar), Maestro Harrell (Kevin), Peter Stormare (Stokes), Grace Phipps (Mona Wilson)

 Teenager Daniel Austin is confined to house arrest for having cyber-stalked Mona Wilson.
-He is ordered to stay away from the internet and social media for the duration of his arrest but gets around this with the help of his friends.
+He is ordered to stay away from the internet and social media for the duration of his arrest but is able to get around this with the help of his friends.
 He logs on only to receive a video call from Mona and watch as she commits suicide on camera.
 In the aftermath, staying at home on his own, Daniel starts to believe that Mona’s spirit is haunting him.

 I was very impressed with Paul Solet’s feature-length directorial debut Grace (2009), an incredibly creepy film about a mother who gives birth to a baby that is born dead and proves to no longer be ‘normal’.
-Aside from a negligible episode of the anthology Tales of Halloween (2015), one has been waiting until Dark Summer for Solet to make a follow-up film.
-Solet subsequently went on to make the killer dog film Bullet Head (2017), as well as write numerous episodes of the tv series Mars (2016-8).
+Aside from a negligible episode of the anthology Tales of Halloween (2015), one had to wait until Dark Summer for Solet to make a follow-up film.
+Solet subsequently went on to make the killer dog film Bullet Head (2017) and the non-genre Clean (2020), as well as write numerous episodes of the tv series Mars (2016-8).

 The other crucial thing you notice is that the film is using what has in the space of a handful of years become a well-worn theme.
-As is acknowledged in a line of dialogue, it plays out as a supernatural version of Disturbia (2007), which had teenager Shia LaBoeuf imprisoned on home detention only to discover evidence that his neighbour was a serial killer and trying to do something about it.
+As is acknowledged in a line of dialogue at one point, it plays out as a supernatural version of Disturbia (2007).
+In that film, teenager Shia LaBoeuf was imprisoned on home detention only to discover evidence that his neighbour was a serial killer and trying to do something about it.
 (Although what is not acknowledged, either here or by Disturbia, is that the basic premise of that film was uncreditedly lifted from Rear Window (1954), the classic Alfred Hitchcock film).

-Unfortunately for Dark Summer, the premise of the person trapped at home with a detention ankle bracelet and finding the house is haunted has been done before in recent years with Eric Red’s 100 Feet (2008) starring Famke Janssen and in a more comedic vein with the New Zealand film Housebound (2014).
-Seeming to recognise that there is little else that can be done with the idea of the home detention ghost story, Dark Summer resignedly slips into following everything that has gone before.
+Unfortunately for Dark Summer, the premise of the person trapped at home with a detention ankle bracelet and finding the house is haunted has been done before in recent years with Eric Red’s 100 Feet (2008) starring Famke Janssen and in a more comedic vein with the New Zealand film Housebound (2014) and subsequently with more ambiguous effect in Delirium (2018).
+Seeming to recognise that there is little else that can be done with the idea of the home detention ghost story, Dark Summer slips resignedly into following everything that has gone before.
 The only real distinction it offers to the mix is an ending that twists things on their head in an improbably contrived left field reveal.